Dolly Parton Says The Worst Career Advice She Ever Got Was To Tone Down Her Look: “I Wasn’t A Natural Beauty”

 There’s absolutely nobody in show business who works as hard as Dolly Parton.

-At 76, she shows no signs of slowing down anytime soon.
-From a perfume line, to a new baking line and writing a novel with famous author James Patterson called Run, Rose, Run, she’s a businesswoman as much as she is country music artist.
+At 77 years young, she shows no signs of slowing down anytime soon.
+From a perfume line, to a baking line and writing a novel with famous author James Patterson called Run, Rose, Run, and a forthcoming book about her iconic fashion looks on the way, she’s a businesswoman as much as she is country music artist.

-And she recently sat down with organizational psychologist Adam Grant for his WorkLife podcast to talk about her illustrious career and some of the bad advice she’d been offered throughout the decades.
+And last year, the Queen of Country sat down with organizational psychologist Adam Grant for his WorkLife podcast to talk about her illustrious career and some of the bad advice she’d been offered throughout the decades.

 The worst, she says, came from people telling her she needed to change her iconic look: